SannaAb/Pseudogenes/README.md

 ## Structure
 The Ppsy finder consists of two scripts, the Ppsy.py scripts that is the pipeline itself and the script Makeppsyreport.py that outputs a html report for your samples, the results have evidence from both chimeric reads and chimeric pairs.

+## Installation

+The easieset way of installing the dependencies are to use conda.

+conda create -n PPsy

 ## Dependencies

 The script is written in python2.7, tools required are: